tingkelvin/tingkelvin.github.io/_posts/2021-11-24-Speical Examples in Big.md

 ---
 layout: post
-title: Special Examples in Big O
+title: Amortized Analysis in Dynamic Arrays
-date: 2021-11-24 20:21:00-2100
+date: 2021-11-05 20:21:00-2100
-description: We discuss some special examples in Big O.
+description: What is the complexity of inserting a new element in a dynamic array?

 ---
 Here is some tricky questions about big O.